 Active Humidification

-The NT8 prevents sample evaporation with three powerful, fully-enclosed humidifiers that actively controlling humidity from ambient to 95%.
-You can use the software to manually adjust humidity as necessary, or “set it and forget it” and let the NT8 do the work.
+The NT8 prevents sample evaporation with three powerful, fully-enclosed humidifiers that actively control humidity from ambient to 95%.
+You can use the software to manually adjust humidity as necessary, or “set it and forget it” and let the NT8 do the work automatically.

-The humidification system is designed to be fast while not adding condensation and buildup to your drops: The NT8 can increase humidity from 60% to 85% in fewer than 20 seconds, and humidifiers are thoughtfully positioned away from active samples.
+The NT8 can increase humidity from 60% to 85% in fewer than 20 seconds.
+By thoughtfully positioning humidifiers away from active samples, the humidification system is designed to respond quickly without adding condensation nor buildup to your drops.

 User-Friendly Software